Understanding pet insurance terms is key to finding the best plan for your pet. But let’s face it – they’re not the easiest to understand.

 Some pet insurance providers will reduce coverage or simply won’t insure pets past a certain age.
 For example, a provider may say pets age 14 and older can only get accident-only coverage or don’t let them enroll altogether.

-Tip: Other providers like Pumpkin have no upper age limits and never reduce coverage as pets enter their golden years.
+Tip: Pumpkin plans have no upper age limits and never reduce coverage as pets enter their golden years.

 Alternative therapies